Indonesia – Destinationreport “My Taman Bali” (Garden of Eden)

-The locals call the island “Taman Bali”, indeed it is a “Garden of Eden” what we found here in the healing hotel COMO.
+The locals call the island “Taman Bali”, and indeed it is a “Garden of Eden”.

 Beautiful, relaxing days, we shaked up our chakras at Bali’s most luxurious health retreat.
 The estate combines spiritual, luxury and holistic wellness deep within the rainforest overlooking the stunning River Ayung.

 Well-watered and easy to unstress of life and realign your chi while you’re at it.